 It is the responsibility of the student to meet academic progress and overall enrolment requirements for their program of study.
 A student who is not making satisfactory progress may have conditions placed on their enrolment or even may be excluded from AIHE.
 AIHE provides advice and assistance to students who might have difficulties in completing their course requirements.

 - Enrolment and Withdrawal Procedure

 - Conferral and Graduation Procedure

 The AIHE Student Handbook summarises assessment information for AIHE’s Bachelor of Business courses.
-More detail about assessment is provided in the Subject Outline for each subject.
+More detail about assessment is provided in the Subject Outline and Subject Assessment Brief for each subject.
 All assessment at AIHE must comply with AIHE’s Assessment Policy and Assessment Procedure.

 Enrolment conditions and restrictions

-Students have the responsibility to ensure their compliance with enrolment conditions and restrictions which are included in AIHE’s Academic Progress, Enrolment and Graduation Policy and one of its corresponding Procedures – the Enrolment and Withdrawal Procedure.
+Students have the responsibility to ensure they comply with any enrolment conditions and restrictions.
+See AIHE’s Academic Progress, Enrolment and Graduation Policy and the related Enrolment and Withdrawal Procedure.

 Prerequisites, concurrent prerequisites, corequisites, prior assumed knowledge, incompatible and restricted subjects will be specified as enrolment requirements of the subject and published on each Subject Outline document.
-Refer to each Subject Outline of the course for further information.
+Refer to each Subject Outline for further information.

-Information related to students’ rights regarding enrolment can be found from:
+Information related to students’ rights regarding enrolment can be found in: